alexnardini/FLAM3_for_SideFX_Houdini/README.md

 As a result, it became a somewhat conservative implementation, it has everything but also some limits as I needed to cut corners everywhere, which became a daunting process to put into balance.

 A big commitment I needed to honor was to learn how to do fractal art.
-Building a fractal art tool without knowing what a fractal artist needs and feels while doing it is kind of pointless.
-And so I did so much fractal art with this tool while developing it that I inevitably fell in love with the discipline.
+Building a fractal art tool without knowing what a fractal artist needs and feels while doing it is kind of meaningless.
+And thus, while creating this tool, I engaged in so much fractal art that I unavoidably developed a love for the field.
 It was important, so I could shape and steer this tool in the right direction.